lsd-rs/lsd/README.md

 # == Permission ==
 # Specify the format of the permission column
-# Possible value: rwx, octal
+# Possible value: rwx, octal, attributes (windows only), disabled
-permission: rwx
+# permission: rwx

 # == Sorting ==
 sorting: